Morioh/BTC-Price-Focasting/README.md

     y.append(data['price'][i])
 ```

-3. Setting Up tf.data.Dataset for Model Inputs
+## 3. Setting Up tf.data.Dataset for Model Inputs

 I used TensorFlow’s tf.data.Dataset API to efficiently structure the dataset, which facilitated data handling and processing for the LSTM model.

+### Dataset Preparation

-	•	Windowing: Each sample was divided into a 60-day window to provide the model with context on sequential patterns within that timeframe.
+- **Windowing**: Each sample was divided into a 60-day window to provide the model with context on sequential patterns within that timeframe.
-	•	Batching: With a batch size of 32, we optimized memory usage while speeding up the training process.
+- **Batching**: With a batch size of 32, we optimized memory usage while speeding up the training process.
-	•	Shuffling: While the order of timesteps remained intact to maintain temporal sequence, batches were shuffled to prevent the model from overfitting to specific sequences, improving generalization.
+- **Shuffling**: While the order of timesteps remained intact to maintain temporal sequence, batches were shuffled to prevent the model from overfitting to specific sequences, improving generalization.

 Code Example
 ```